akarsh/TUPJNOSQL17/PITCHME.md

 ---

-## Why are we using these 3 Databases?
+### Why are we using these 3 Databases?
 (2)
-### MongoDB:
+#### MongoDB:
-- We have a dynamic schema
+- It has a dynamic schema
-- We can easily add/delete the new fields to our Author's data
+- Ease in adding/deleting new fields in Author's data.
-- Whole structure of our Author's data stored can be easily modified
+- Structure of Author's data is modifiable.
-- Data will be highly available and scalable
+- High avaiability and scability of data.

 ---

-## Why are we using these 3 Databases?
+### Why are we using these 3 Databases?
 (3)
-### Redis
+#### Redis
-- Redis is very fast
+- It is very fast.
-- Making updates in key-value stored blog data is easier
+- Ease in making updates to blog data stored in key-value store.
-- Supports variety of programming languages and data types
+- Supports various programming languages and data types.
-- Atomic execution of commands
+- Atomic execution of commands.

 ---

-## Why are we using these 3 Databases?
+### Why are we using these 3 Databases?
 (4)
-### Neo4j
+#### Neo4j
-- Easy to store relationships without using concepts like Foreign Keys
+- Easy to store relationships without using concepts like Foreign Keys.
-- It has more expressive and simpler data model
+- Its data model is simple and expressive.
-- Other NOSQL databases stores sets of disconnected aggregates hence its difficult to store connected data in them
+- Other NOSQL databases store sets of disconnected aggregates; hence its difficult to store connected data in them.
-- Easy to traverse in among connected values using cypher query and find insights
+- Easy to traverse in among connected values using cypher query and find insights.

 ---